 A Conflict of Interest Disclosure Form must be used for reporting any potential conflicts.
 The conflict of Interest Disclosure Form is completed upon hire for new employees and, annually thereafter.
 Any potential Conflicts of Interest which arise in the interim must be reported immediately using the aforementioned form which may be obtained from and submitted to any Program Director, or the Compliance Officer.
 The form and potential conflict is reviewed by the Corporate Compliance Officer, Director of Finance, Department of Human Resources and the Executive Director and appropriate action is taken.
-The resolution of the conflict is documented and shall include: (a) the names of the person who disclosed or otherwise were found to have a financial interest in connection with the actual or possible conflict of interest, the nature of the financial interest, any action taken to determine whether a conflict of interest was present, and the decision as to whether a conflict of interest in fact existed; the content of the discussion, including any alternatives to the proposed transaction or arrangement, and will be made part of the personnel file.
+The resolution of the conflict is documented and shall include: (a) the names of the person who disclosed or otherwise were found to have a financial interest in connection with the actual or possible conflict of interest, the nature of the financial interest, any action taken to determine whether a conflict of interest was present, and the decision as to whether a conflict of interest was part of the personnel file.